ShadowMitia/algorithm-archive/contents/computus/computus.md

 # The Easter Algorithm (Computus)

-Though the word *Computus* can technically describe any sort of computation {{ "bede725" | cite }} or else a set of medieval tables for calculating various astrological events {{ "dictcomputus" | cite }}, it is also one of the most common historical names for the calculation of the Christian holiday of Easter every year.
+Though the word *Computus* can technically describe any sort of computation {{#cite bede725" | cite }} or else a set of medieval tables for calculating various astrological events {{ "dictcomputus}}, it is also one of the most common historical names for the calculation of the Christian holiday of Easter every year.
 Nominally, Easter happens the Sunday after the first full moon after the spring equinox (roughly March 21st).
 This particular full moon is known by a number of names, such as the Pink (Strawberry) Moon, Hunter's Moon, or the Snow Moon, along with several others.
 The most common name for it is the paschal full moon, which translates to "Passover" in Greek and signifies an important Jewish festival.